Mulberry Charlotte Russe

 WHERE TO BUY GAULTHERIA PLANTS

 Many garden centres sell Gaultheria especially from August to November when the attractive berries are present.
 They are also commonly sold online.
-Crocus sell these plants at a good price and they have our personal recommendation.
+Crocus sell these plants at a good price, in tip top condition and they have our personal recommendation.

 GAULTHERIA PROCUMBENS SUMMARY